rosano/journal/content/posts/01h5qj7hcp1mqsqzjfejw2hka8.md

 day: 2023-07-19
 place: Toronto
 country: Canada
-tags: ["How to think more about sex"]
 categories: ["book"]
+series: How to think more about sex
+tags: ["relate"]
 ---
 > [When someone has a Ferrari, you can feel sorry for them that they're really in need of love.
 Choose sympathy over contempt.]